angel-zhan/Kaggle-Data-Science-Code/README.md

 # Kaggle-Data-Science-Code

-This is a compelation of all Kaggle data science challanges I attempt.
+This is a compilation of all Kaggle data science challanges I have attempted.

 ## Formating